ananyapaliwal07/hr-lifecycle-module-v1/docs/page-data-mapping.md

 What This Page Should Show

-This page should show candidates who have become active interns after offer email is sent.
+This page should show candidates who have become active interns after the offer letter is sent.

 Main Columns